Camphul/Trampoline/ROADMAP.md

 ## Refactors

 - trampoline-core will be refactored to trampoline-core
-- models and web related services in trampoline-core will be moved to trampoline-web
+- models and web related services in trampoline-core will be moved to trampoline-web-rest
 - trampoline-security-jwt should not depend on trampoline-security(not sure if this will be possible)
 - redo jwt mechanism
 - trampoline-security-abac should be more decoupled and easier to swap mechanisms.
 Possibly replace SPeL mechanism with something more professional